JStand-JakubStandarski/project_xardas/embedded_device/readme.md

    compiled binaries, etc.;

-- `docs`: collects all the diagrams, architecture documents, planning documents, instructions, etc.;
+- `docs`: collects all the diagrams, architecture documents, planning documents, etc.;

 - `images`: collects all the images like pinouts, device appearance and other images needed for different documents.

-## PROGRAMMERS INFO
+## PROGRAMMERS INFORMATION

 ---
 These are some basic information for programmers:

 - **Style of code writing**: `snake_case` (directories and files are named using the same style).

+## OTHER INFORMATION

+---
+Information like `how to compile and flash binaries` are available in the [readme.md](./workspace/readme.md) file inside `workspace` directory.

+Information will be updated as the project develops.